Cokile/CCActivityHUD/README.md

 ## Acknowledgement

 [uiimage-from-animated-gif](https://github.com/mayoff/uiimage-from-animated-gif) : A UIImage category that loads animated GIFs.
-It provides me with the awesome API to integrate GIF into `CCActivityHUD`.
+It provides me with the awesome API to integrate GIF into `CCActivityHUD` with few efforts.